Local Kelantanese Dishes You Must Try – Ramadan Market in Kota Bharu Malaysia

 Here is what you cannot buy or bring to a Ramadan Market

-For a tourist, you need to be aware that the Islamic dietary laws prohibit the consumption of pork or products made from pork.
+As a tourist, you need to be aware that the Islamic dietary laws prohibit pork consumption or products made from pork.

 Alcohol is strictly forbidden.